 Finally, in the summer of 2016 I went back to Thailand on a mission to become conversational in Thai, in only 21 days.

-In this article you will learn how I managed to do it.
-I will show you exactly what I did on a day to day base and give my best tips and tricks so that you can learn Thai more effectively.
+In this article you will learn how I managed to learn Thai in just three weeks.
+I will show you exactly what I did on a day to day base and give my best tips and tricks so that you can learn Thai more effectively!

-1. How I became conversational in 21 days
+1. How I became conversational in Thai in 21 days

 3. Should you learn the Thai alphabet?